ANIMAL WELFARE

 As the heroine of a children’s book from the 1950s, Petunia the goose, puts it:

-Let’s be clever in how we deal with what resources we have.
+Let’s be clever in how we deal with what resources and fellow beings we have on this planet.